Positivity of simplicial volume for closed nonpositively curved four-manifolds with nonzero Euler characteristic: Introduction

 \begin{con} If $M$ admits a Riemannian metric with nonpositive sectional curvature and negative definite Ricci curvature, then $\|M\| > 0$. \end{con}

 Regarding this conjecture, Connell and Wang \cite[Theorem 1.7]{Connell_Wang_2020} provided a purely differential geometric proof in dimension three, and also showed the positivity of simplicial volume under the assumption that the $\lfloor n/4\rfloor+1$-Ricci curvature is negative at one point \cite[Theorem 1.9]{Connell_Wang_2020}.
+Recently, Connell, Ruan, and Wang \cite{CRW2024} proved that the simplicial volume of a closed nonpositively curved manifold is positive if it admits an isolated, closed totally geodesic codimension-one submanifold.
 Additionally, there is a close relationship between simplicial volume and the Euler characteristic.
 For instance, if a closed manifold $M$ supports an affine flat bundle of dimension $n=\mathrm{dim} M$, then it holds that $\|M\| \geq |\chi|$, where $\chi$ is the Euler number of the bundle (see \cite{MR95518, MR418119} and also \cite[Page 10]{Gromov_1982}).
 More generally, Gromov posed the following conjecture in \cite[Page 232]{MR1253544}:

 \begin{con} If $M$ is aspherical and $\|M\| = 0$, then $\chi(M) = 0$. \end{con}

 For recent progress and potential approaches regarding the above conjecture, we refer the reader to \cite{MR4455175, loeh2023}.
 In particular, for closed nonpositively curved $4$-manifolds, Connell, Ruan, and Wang \cite[Corollary 5.1]{CRW23} showed that Conjecture \ref{con2} implies Conjecture \ref{con1} by observing that the Ricci curvature must degenerate at some point if the Euler characteristic vanishes.
 Furthermore, they proposed the following equivalence \cite[Conjecture 4]{CRW23}: